DerwenAI/ray_base/README.md

 from the documentation!

-If you look closely through notes from Ray committers on the GitHub repo, only the nightly builds from "head" are made available.
+If you look closely through notes from Ray committers on the GitHub issues for Ray, only the nightly builds from "head" are made available.

-This is unacceptable to use due to:
+This is unacceptable due to:

   * When runnning Ray on K8s, different system components need to use
     the same Ray release.